Speaking with the Enemy and Subramania Bharati

 The next month went uneventfully.
 Vichu seemed to be back to his cheerful self.

-At the end of the summer, my father said he was being transferred to the head office, and moved all of us to Madras at a short notice.
+During the summer break, my father told us that he was being transferred to the head office, and moved all of us to Madras at a short notice.
 I lost touch with everyone.
 This was way before social media came into existence, and I was not resourceful enough to find a way to get back in touch with my friends.
-I heard that Vichu went to study in Coimbatore, but nothing more.
+I heard that Vichu went to study in Coimbatore a few years later, but nothing more.

 Krishnan, 1999